ctsit/warn_users_of_pending_suspension/README.md

 WUPS is dependent upon REDCap's normal _Auto-suspend users after period of inactivity_ feature being enabled.
 WUPS does not suspend accounts it only _warns_ of pending suspending via emails.

 ## Configuration

 The module is configurable at the system level to allow the sending account, subject line, and body of the message to be customized.
 The message body supports parameter substitution like REDCap's data piping to allow messages to be customized with fields like `[username]`, `[user_firstname]`, `[user_lastname]`, `[login_link]`, `[days_until_suspension]` and `[suspension_date]`.
 The `[login_link]` is the REDCap login page.

-If the **Email Sender** field is left blank, the module will use the "Email Address of REDCap Administrator" set in Control Center > General Configuration; **if that field is also not set, emails will not be sent**.
+If upgrading from version 2.0.2 or lower, you may wish to set **Sender Email** to match the value set for "Email Address of REDCap Administrator" under Control Center > General Configuration.

 ### Email Configuration Example